benfertig/timestamper/README.md

 python -u TimeStamper.py
 ```

-The Time Stamper program should now open in a new Window.
-Congratulations, you are now running the Time Stamper program from the source code using your own pre-installed Python interpreter.<br />
+The Time Stamper program should now open in a new window.
+Congratulations, you are now running the Time Stamper program from the source code on Windows using your own pre-installed Python interpreter.<br />

 If you would like to build your own standalone executable (.exe) of the Time Stamper program from the source code, follow the instructions below.